ermannog/PowerShell/README.md

 ## Send-DriveReportMail
 Send mail message with a report with info on size and free space of a drive

+## Send-SqlQueryMail
+Send mail message with a report generate by a query on Sql Sever

 ## Set-Wallpaper
 Set wallpaper desktop image with and image file specified and set wallpaper location